jitinkrishnan/Quick-Deployables-for-Crisis-Response/README.md

 ```

 #### Calling from another code
-If you need to call from another code to return predictions as a numpy array
+If you need to call from another code to return predictions and confidence scores as arrays/lists:
 ```
 from offer_predictor import predict labels, scores = predict(data, 'offer.pt') # data is a list of senteences/tweets